DecisionVis/deltamoea/doc/technotes/evaluation_model.md

 evaluation, and injection of user-suggested designs.

-Despite supporting much more complex uses, writing a simple main loop for UDMOEA is no more complicated than an invocation of the traditional `optimize` function, especially considering that it is not necessary to conform to the `evaluation_function` signature, which
+Despite supporting much more complex uses, writing a simple main loop for δMOEA is no more complicated than an invocation of the traditional `optimize` function, especially considering that it is not necessary to conform to the `evaluation_function` signature, which